Spain | The Meseta

 For a long time it was considered that no wine of any real quality could be made on the ‘tabletop’ that represents the centre of the elevated plateau in Spain; however, huge European Union investment has attracted a number of foreign buyers into the region who recognise the potential to be had here, especially by planting vineyards in amongst the significant mountain spots dotted throughout the region.

 The Castilla–La Mancha region is considered to be the Midi of Spain, and as with France’s Midi, a focus upon great value, varietal wines is fuelling a revolutionary turnabout for the region.
-Within this larger region is the vast DO La Mancha and other DO's to be found here include: Almansa, Manchuela, Méntrida, Mondéjar, Uclés and Valdepeñas, all producing rapidly improving wines in elevated vineyards.
+Within this larger region is the vast DO La Mancha and other DO's to be found here include: Almansa, Manchuela, Méntrida, Mondéjar, Uclés, Valdepeñas and Vinos de Madrid, all producing rapidly improving wines in elevated vineyards.
 The Extremadura region lies to the west, and just as with Castilla–La Mancha, there are some very good wines being produced here.

 A broad range of grape varieties including Tempranillo, Cabernet Sauvignon and Syrah have been introduced into the region taking advantage of the strong differences between day-time and night-time temperatures which grapes appear to thrive upon and now resulting in the production of very good high-quality wines.